 Primary Packaging Material

-Primary packaging materials have direct contact with the pharma product.
-As discussed previously, they directly protect the pharma product from various external factors such as light and moisture.
+Primary packaging material comes in direct contact with the pharma product.
+They directly protect the pharma product from various external factors.

-Since primary packaging comes in direct contact with the product, they are carefully selected during the drug development and research stage.
-Safe interaction of packaging material and the product is first verified and then implemented in routine production processes.
-For a primary packaging material, it should not alter the product characteristics, nor should the product’s chemical composition affect the packaging material.
+Since primary packaging comes in direct contact with the product, they are carefully selected to avoid reacting and harming the product.
+The primary packaging material should not alter the product characteristics, nor should the product’s chemical composition affect the packaging material.

 Examples of primary packaging material include Bottles, Ampoules, and Blisters.